destacks/tc/README.md

 ## Example Project

-There is an example Vite + React project located in `example/button`.
+An example project using Vite + React is located in `example/button`.
 For more information, refer to the [README](example/button/README.md) inside the `example/button` directory.

 ## Auto-Complete in VS Code